 8. Gohar Shad Mosque, Mashhad

 The Gohar Shad Mosque is the largest and most beautiful mosque in the monument of the holy shrine of Imam Reza".
-It was built by order of Empress Gohar Shad, wife of Shahrokh, the kings of Timurid Dynasty, in 1418 AD.
+It was built by the order of Empress Gohar Shad, wife of Shahrokh, the king of the Timurid Dynasty, in 1418 AD.
 Its courtyard with 2,850 square meters is the oldest one in this complex.
 The mosque is a classic mosque built in the form of four ivory mosques.

 9. Agha Bozorg Mosque, Kashan

 Kashan is mostly known and visited for Fin Garden, and historical houses.
 However, in the historical part of the city, there is a magnificent mosque called Agha Bozorg Mosque which has been described as "the finest Islamic complex in Kashan.

 The mosque along with a school was built in the late 18th century by

 | Learn more: Chak Chak Pilgrimage Site | A Cultural Gem in Central Iran